-BlackRock's approach to corporate governance and stewardship is comprised in BIS' Global Principles and market-specific voting guidelines.
-BIS' policies set out the core elements of corporate governance that guide its investment stewardship activities globally and within each regional market, including when voting at shareholder meetings for those clients who have authorized BIS to vote on their behalf.
+The BIS Global Principles, regional voting guidelines, and engagement priorities (collectively, the "BIS policies") set out the core elements of corporate governance that guide BIS' investment stewardship efforts globally and within each regional market, including when engaging with companies and voting at shareholder meetings when authorized to do so on behalf of clients.
 Each year, BIS reviews its policies and updates them as necessary to reflect changes in market standards and regulations, insights gained over the year through third-party and its own research, and feedback from clients and companies.
-BIS' Global Principles are available on its website at www.blackrock.com/corporate/literature/factsheet/blk-responsible-investment-engprinciples-global.pdf

-Market-specific proxy voting guidelines
+Regional proxy voting guidelines

-BIS' voting guidelines are intended to help clients and companies understand its thinking on key governance matters.
+BIS' regional voting guidelines are intended to help clients and companies understand its thinking on key governance matters.
 They are the benchmark against which it assesses a company's approach to corporate governance and the items on the agenda to be voted on at the shareholder meeting.
 BIS applies its guidelines pragmatically, taking into account a company's unique circumstances where relevant.
 BlackRock informs voting decisions through research and engages as necessary.
 BIS reviews its voting guidelines annually and updates them as necessary to reflect changes in market standards, evolving governance practice and insights gained from engagement over the prior year.

-BIS' market-specific voting guidelines are available on its website at www.blackrock.com/corporate/about-us/ investment-stewardship#stewardship-policies.
+BIS' regional voting guidelines are available on its website at www.blackrock.com/corporate/about-us/investment-stewardship#stewardship-policies.